Abstraction Health

 Safety & interactions

-CoQ10 is generally well tolerated across the studied dose range; mild gastrointestinal symptoms (nausea, upset stomach) are the most commonly reported adverse effects.
-It has a long safety record in clinical trials up to 420 mg/day and higher in some disease-specific contexts.
+CoQ10 is generally considered well-tolerated across the studied dose range (100–420 mg/day).
+Mild gastrointestinal symptoms (nausea, upset stomach) are the most commonly reported adverse effects.
+Long-term safety data are reassuring in most reviewed literature, though high-quality long-term RCT data remain limited.

 Known interactions